Page cover

 URL Parameters

-You can extend the embedded checkout link by appending query parameters to the URL.
+You can extend the embedded checkout link by appending parameters to the URL.
 This is especially useful when you want to dynamically pass metadata such as product title, description, price, images or others.

 Parameter